Kaleidoscopee/buddy-bites/README.md

 -Attempted to update css, but not changing.
 BiteBiddy still rendering -Api not connecting and unsure if I put the JavaScript fetch in the wrong place.
+-commented out api component for now to show class it rendered at the very least